NathanMcMillan54/FOMOSv2-CL/README.md

 In version 3 of FOMOS it should be a mix of FOMOSv1-Yellow and FOMOSv2-CL (this version of FOMOS).

+FOMOSv2-CL is based of Linux, most of what is being copied from linux is from [linux/arch/arm/](https://github.com/torvalds/linux/tree/master/arch/arm).

 # Requirements

 The requirements are unknown right now but are likely: